pascaltheconfusedkid/Songs-based-on-your-current-mood/README.md

 # Songs-based-on-your-current-mood
-An app that basically gives you a song based on your current emotion. written in Python
+A code that basically gives you recommended songs based on your current emotion (and the limits of the code) written in Python